AndreiMoraru123/Watch-and-Tell/README.md

 > python run.py
 ```

-Based on the original architecture, using ResNet-152 as the encoder, and a customized RNN as the decoder
+Based on the original architecture (and repo), this is using ResNet-152 as the encoder, and the LSTM as the decoder

 CNN Encoder          |  RNN Decoder